simbo1905/simple-record-store/readme.md

 expansion of the index region.
 1. Records are written with a CRC32 checksum which is checked upon load.
 1. The order of writes to the records is designed so that if there is a crash there isn't any corruption.
+1. Uses an memory map of the position of records and their length.

 ## Using